Agriculture - Food, Science, Engineering

 Target audience

-Any holder of a bachelor's degree in a scientific field, Earth Sciences, Life Sciences, Physics, Chemistry, Mathematics, Engineering Sciences...
-Returning students are also studied with attention.
-A strong interest in the field of agronomy or agricultural development is essential.
+Any holder of a bachelor's degree in a scientific field, Earth Sciences, Life Sciences, Physics, Chemistry, Mathematics, Engineering Sciences, etc. Returning students will also be considered carefully.
+A strong interest in agronomy or agricultural development is essential.

 Read more